Lord Doyle did not give full account of his actions, PM says amid peerage row

 The spokesman also declined to say whether the Government could heed calls to remove the former aide’s peerage, suggesting doing so could prejudice the party’s probe.

-“We’re just not going to get ahead of the investigation,” Sir Keir Starmer’s spokesman told journalists.
+“We’re just not going to get ahead of the investigation,” Sir Keir’s spokesman told journalists.

 It comes after the Labour Party’s chairwoman Anna Turley said the Prime Minister’s former communications chief should not remain a peer, and as the Government moves to bring forward legislation to strip Lord Mandelson of his peerage.